The founding partners of Purple Strategies come from backgrounds as varied as their politics and personalities.

 A cum laude graduate of George Washington University, Craig lives in Alexandria with his wife and two children.

-Stephanie works across all of Purple Strategies’ client teams to help manage and coordinate our reporting and accounting processes.
+Stephanie works across all of Purple Strategies’ client teams to help manage and coordinate human resources.

 Before joining Purple Strategies, Stephanie worked at McMahon Squier and Associates as a production and research assistant.
 During the 2010 election cycle, she was responsible for conducting research, assisting in management of the media and production libraries and tracking earned media reports in order to execute all client communications strategies.
 She also assisted with the production of campaign advertisements.